shiang723/cafe_ordering_sys/README.md

 The owner of this Cafe can add what ever drink or bakery item they want to their ordering menu.

 ## Who will use it?
-People who would go to this Cafe and want to order their drinks or food with no face to face contact.
-Cafe owners who want to set up a virtual ordering system
+People who would go to this Cafe and want to order their drinks or food and pay up front, so they can skip the line.
+Busy Cafes can use this to help speed up their lines.

 ## Why is this project of interest to you?